Harness#

 launchline – a

-with the name of aElement
+utf8with the name of aElement

-- add_src(src_element_name: str, has_clock_wait: bool) None #
+- add_src(src_element_name: str, has_clock_wait: bool) None#

 Similar to gst_harness_add_src_harness, this is a convenience to directly create a src-harness using the

-name specified.MT safe.
+src_element_namename specified.MT safe.

 Added in version 1.6.

-- add_src_harness(src_harness: Harness, has_clock_wait: bool) None #
+- add_src_harness(src_harness: Harness, has_clock_wait: bool) None#

 A src-harness is a great way of providing the

-variable is a great way to control you src-element with, in that you can have it produce a buffer for you by simply cranking the clock, and not have it spin out of control producing buffers as fast as possible.If a src-harness already exists it will be replaced.
+Harnesswith data.
+By adding a src-typeElement, it is then easy to use functions like gst_harness_push_from_src or gst_harness_src_crank_and_push_many to provide your harnessed element with input.
+Thehas_clock_waitvariable is a great way to control you src-element with, in that you can have it produce a buffer for you by simply cranking the clock, and not have it spin out of control producing buffers as fast as possible.If a src-harness already exists it will be replaced.

 MT safe.